-The maintenance of positive cash flow and the management of the cash collection function are fundamental to the success of any company.
+The maintenance of positive cash flow and the management of the cash collection function are fundamental to the success of any company. especially during the Covid-19 crisis.
 This article discusses how to achieve the improvement of company cash flow and your working capital goals.

 Strategic Focus of the Company

 Companies should concentrate more on what they refer to as 'A' Class clients.
 This strategy alone should result in improved cash flows and working capital for the company for the following reasons:

 • Payments from larger companies tend to be easier to predict due to their higher reliance on systemised payments (as opposed to ad hoc payment from small businesses)